nihal111/nihal111.github.io/_posts/2017-02-18-MovingBlocks-GCI-Wrap-Up.markdown

 We ended GCI with a [recap thread](http://forum.terasology.org/threads/google-code-in-2016-recap-thread.1752/) to discuss students' experiences with Terasology.
 We even went ahead and made it a finishing task which students could claim.

-The interests in various parts of the game varied and the we received valuable input on how we could improve on our tasks next year.
-Overall we received compliments on areas such as interaction, assistance, availability and speedy reviews.
+Interests in various parts of the game varied, and we received valuable input on how to improve our tasks next year.
+Overall, we received compliments on interaction, assistance, availability, and speedy reviews.
 General feedback about mentors and our review system was very flattering.
-Some students described us as the "most accommodating org" and our response rates as "phenonmenal".
-One student descibed our tasks as much more fun to do (having advantage of being a game) while another talks about the second family nature of our IRC.
+Some students described us as the "most accommodating org" and our response rates as "phenomenal."
+One student described our tasks as much more fun than other orgs (the advantage of being a game), while another talked about the second-family nature of our IRC.

 {: .center}
 ![Terasology]({{ site.baseurl }}/img/terasologylogo.png "Terasology")